cmg2146/webauthn-test-api/README.md

 To run any dotnet CLI command, you will need version 6.0.x of the .NET SDK installed on your machine.
 You can get it [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

-* TODO: FIDO metadata implementation is slow
-* TODO: Disable HTTP binding on API app service
 * TODO: Migrations applied at runtime will not work with multiple instances
 * TODO: Change database system admin to another user and set app service identity permissions to minimum required on database only
-* TODO: Upgrade key vault keys to Premium HSM Keys
-* TODO: Populate app settings in app build pipeline rather than in bicep
+* TODO: Remove app settings from bicep
 * TODO: Setup <span>ASP.</span>NET core debugging w/docker